realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/04_chapter.md

 **ALTER DEFAULT PRIVILEGES.** If you switch to native password authentication and later re-run this notebook to recreate tables (when switching cities), the new tables won't automatically inherit the permissions unless you ran the `ALTER DEFAULT PRIVILEGES` steps.
 This is the most common gotcha with Postgres role setup -- existing grants cover existing tables; default privileges cover future ones.

-**Free tier daily limit.** Databricks free accounts have a "free daily limit" on Lakebase usage.
+**Free tier daily limit.** Databricks free accounts have a "free daily limit" on usage.
 If you hit this limit, the connection will be refused.
 Wait until the next day or contact Databricks support.